derberg/manage-files-in-multiple-repositories/README.md

 # Global Workflows Support
 GitHub Action that introduces support for global workflows.
-Global actions are the ones that you update in just one repo and then they are automatically updated in other repositories in your organization or user account.
+Global workflows are the ones that you update in just one repo and then they are automatically updated in other repositories in your organization or user account.

+> Action is released under **v0.0.1** and I plan to extend it forward and release under **v1** once I get other people using it.
+Feel free to create an issue about it.

 ## Why I Created It?